-\Perceptibility is subjective.
+Perceptibility is subjective.
 The classifications are based on how a typical person might describe the event.
 Source: Army, 2007

-Background noise levels (Leq and DNL) were estimated for the areas below the Corsair South MOA and the low-altitude training and navigation area (LATN) that overlaps the Corsair South MOA using the techniques specified in the American National Standard Institute - Quantities and Procedures for Description and Measurement of Environmental Sound Part 3: Short-term measurements with an observer present (ANSI, 2013).
+Background noise levels (L{eq} and DNL) were estimated for the areas below the Corsair South MOA and the low-altitude training and navigation area (LATN) that overlaps the Corsair South MOA using the techniques specified in the American National Standard Institute - Quantities and Procedures for Description and Measurement of Environmental Sound Part 3: Short-term measurements with an observer present (ANSI, 2013).
 Table 3-6 outlines the overall sound levels (i.e., DNL) in the areas beneath the Corsair South MOA; however, while mostly rural and remote, there are several small towns and villages.
-These towns would be relatively quiet, and background sound levels without aircraft would not normally exceed 52 dBA $L{eq}$ in the daytime, or 44 dBA $L{eq}$ at night (DAF, 2023).
-Background levels would be less than this in rural areas, and appreciably less in remote areas.
+These towns would be relatively quiet, and background sound levels without aircraft would not normally exceed 52 dBA L{eq} in the daytime or 44 dBA L{eq} at night (DAF, 2023).
+Background levels would be lower than this in rural areas and appreciably lower in remote areas.

-Land Lies Category Leq [dBA]
+Land Use Category Leq [dBA]

 Land Use Category DNL [dBA] Daytime Nighttime

 Normal suburban residential 52 50 44

 Quiet suburban residential 47 45 39

 Rural residential 42 40 34

 Rural/Remote <42 <40 <34